usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   Rep. No. 101B485, pt.
 2, at 84 (1990) (&ldquo;The committee intends,
-  however, that the forms of discrimination prohibited by section 202 be identical to those set out in the applicable provisions of titles I and III of this legislation.&rdquo;).</p>
+  however, that the forms of discrimination prohibited by section 202 be identical to those set out in the applicable provisions of titles I and III of this legislation.&rdquo;).

-<p> For title II entities, the path of travel requirements are of
-  significance in those cases where an alteration is being made solely for reasons other than program accessibility.
+For title II entities, the path of travel requirements are of significance in those cases where an alteration is being made solely for reasons other than program accessibility.
 For example, a public entity might have six courtrooms in two existing buildings and might